Annapolis Child Custody Attorneys

 Protecting Your Interests in Custody Disputes

 Child custody is a sensitive and emotional subject.
 Determining where the children will spend their time is often the most contentious part of a divorce.
 If you are involved in a custody dispute, call Rice Law.
-Our Annapolis attorney can explain the state laws that may apply to your situation and provide effective legal representation for your custody dispute.
+Our Annapolis family attorney can explain the state laws that may apply to your situation and provide effective legal representation for your custody dispute.

 Call our Annapolis child custody attorney today, and let us help you.
 We are ready to put our experience on your side.